by-student-2017/ElaStic/README.md

   Use `ElaStic_Analyze_B0` to determine optimal `eta_max` and `Fit_order`.
 If necessary, prepare `ElaStic_3rd.in` for full third-order evaluation.

 - **Slack Model Enhancement**:
-  Incorporate B0' into the empirical constant A of the Slack model using Manabu Inukai’s proposed formula for improved thermal conductivity predictions.
+  Incorporate B0' into the empirical constant A of the Slack model using the formula for improved thermal conductivity predictions.

 ---